secretstartups/handbook/sites/handbook/source/handbook/marketing/field-marketing/index.html.md

 1. If the event is just 1 day, then the start and end date would be the same.
 1. Any expense that is less than $5,000 USD will be expensed against your budget in the month it is paid.
 This is in alignment with our [GitLab Prepaid Expense Policy](/handbook/finance/accounting/#prepaid-expense-policy).
 It is essential that you have this expense in the correct month within Allocadia.
 1. For expenses more than $5,000 USD (also in alignment with our Accounting rules), we recognize the expense in the month when the work happens, NOT when we the cash leaves our doors.
    * As such, when you are running paid digital ads to support campaign work, you must account for the spend in a separate line item (this is aligned with our practice of [creating separate line items for each individual invoice/spend](/handbook/marketing/strategy-performance/allocadia/#buttons).
-You will keep the same campaign tag for the digital spend, but you will need to account for the different vendor and different time frame in the additional line item.
+You will keep the same campaign name for the digital spend, but you will need to account for the different vendor and different time frame in the additional line item.
-1. If you are running a campaign that has more than one tactic, and there are specific dates for the tactics, then each tactic will need its own line item in the budget and its own campaign tag.
+1. If you are running a campaign that has more than one tactic, and there are specific dates for the tactics, then each tactic will need its own line item in Allocadia.
     - As an example: If you are running a country specific campaign on CI/CD and there are 2 webinars and a workshop included in that campaign with a different specific date, then each webinar and the workshop will need its own tag, in addition to its own line item in the budget.
 1. Each folder in Allocadia is protected based on the managers/DRI's for each region.
 Only those with permissions will be able to edit each folder.
 Please reach out in the #allocadia_mktg-budget-holders slack channel if you need permissions updated.
 1. At times, expenses are shared across an entire region.
 These expenses are housed in the ALL region folders.
 Any activity plans should transfer money to the ALL folder when looking to share the cost of expense.
 The same expense should NOT live in multiple activity plans if its an expense that is shared amongst more than 1 activity plan.